Colorado shooting suspect to make 1st court appearance

 More than 500 people bundled in winter jackets and wool hats attended a downtown candlelight vigil Wednesday night to mourn the victims and comfort one another.
 They observed a moment of silence; violins soothed the crowd; a woman sang “Ave Maria” as candle flames flickered in the crisp air.
 A star-shaped light usually turned on for the holidays glowed on a mountain overlooking the open square.

-Michele Weiner-Davis, a Boulder family therapist, offered the community her words of wisdom.
+Michele Weiner-Davis, a Boulder family therapist, offered the community some words of wisdom.

 “Whatever you’re feeling, whatever you’re thinking, no matter how uncomfortable, it’s completely natural,” Weiner-Davis said.
 “Be patient with yourself.
 Additionally, be just as compassionate with the people in your lives who might also be struggling.”